How to Serve Divorce Papers in California

 4. Use the mail

 Ask your server (such as a sibling or close friend) to mail the paperwork to your spouse.
-Once the documents arrive, your spouse will mail back a signed notice of receipt to your server, and that piece of paperwork gets filed with the courts.
-To make this step easier for your spouse, include an envelope addressed to your server, and affix the proper postage.
+Once the documents arrive, your spouse will mail back a signed notice of their receipt to your server, and that piece of paperwork gets filed with the court.

 5. Serve by publication